-Sabatons (german Eisenschuhe, french sollerets, italian scarpe) were formed by the end of XIII century.
-Before this part of armor was invented, feet of the medieval knight were covered with chainmail stockings.
-In some while the front part of the foot got covered by the steel plate.
-It was fixed with the leather strap.
+Sabatons (German “Eisenschuhe”, French “sollerets”, Italian “scarpe”) were introduced around the end of the XIII century.
+Before this part of armor was invented, the feet of medieval knights were covered with chainmail stockings.
+At some point, the front part of the foot was covered by a steel plate, affixed with a leather strap.

-Approximately in 1290’s this steel plate was made to be articulated.
-In 1390’s poor soldiers still used leather shoes that was embroidered with very small steel plates.
+During the 1290s this steel plate was articulated.
+In the 1390s, poor soldiers still used leather shoes onto which were embroidered very small steel plates.

-From XIV century toe-cap of sabatons was pointed, some examples were styled with a long “beak” (german Schnabel, french a la poulaines, italian scarpe a punta).
-In the first half of XVI century the toe-cap became broad, also known as “bear-paw” (german Barenfusse, french pieds d’ours).
+Beginning in the XIV century, the toecap of sabatons was pointed.
+Some examples were styled with a long “beak” (German “Schnabel”, French “à la poulaines”, Italian “scarpe a punta”).
+In the first half of the XVI century the toecap became broad, also known as “bear-paw” (German “Barenfusse”, French “pieds d’ours”).

-Our Basic sabatons consist of four articulated segments.
-The toe-caps are pointed so this model of sabatons can suit XIV as well as XV century armor.
-There’s a leather point with holes on the top of steel plate above talus (ankle bone).
-Sabatons are equipped with leather straps with steel buckles.
+Our Basic Sabatons consist of four articulated segments.
+The toecaps are pointed so this model of sabatons will suit XIV as well as XV century armor.
+There’s a leather point with holes on the top of the steel plate above the talus (ankle bone).
+Our Basic Sabatons are equipped with leather straps with steel buckles.

-From the deep experience of the best HMB and IMCF buhurt sportsmen is well known, that you shouldn’t neglect this small but essential part of your armor kit.
-There is abundant evidence that damaged foot or even toe doesn’t allow you to continue the fight.
+The most experiemnced HMB and IMCF buhurt sportsmen know that you shouldn’t neglect this small but essential part of your armor kit.
+There is abundant evidence that a damaged foot or even toe will prevent you from continuing the fight.

-Our Basic Sabatons can be made from mild steel, tempered steel or titanium.
+Our Basic Sabatons can be made from mild, stainless, or tempered steel, as well as titanium.

-Please notice, that measurements should be with medieval boots.
+Please note that measurements should be with medieval boots.

 Kenneth (verified owner) – :